IBM/tnco-package-examples/apache-demo/docs/adopt.md

 ## Adopting an existing Openstack stack
-This example shows how to use this resource package, _IBM® Telco Network Cloud - Orchestration_ and the _OpenStack VIM driver_ to adopt a stack in OpenStack.
+This example shows how to use this resource package, _IBM® Telco Network Cloud Manager - Orchestration_ and the _OpenStack VIM driver_ to adopt a stack in OpenStack.

 ### Before beginning

 To follow this example, the following prerequisites are required:
 * OpenShift Container Platform (OCP) 4.5 or later.
-* IBM Telco Network Cloud - Orchestration Version 1.3.0 that is installed and ready on an OCP system.
+* IBM Telco Network Cloud Manager - Orchestration Version 1.3.0 that is installed and ready on an OCP system.
-* [LMCTL v2.5.0+](https://github.com/IBM/lmctl) installed on a client computer and configured to communicate with an _IBM Telco Network Cloud - Orchestration_  instance.
+* [LMCTL v2.5.0+](https://github.com/IBM/lmctl) installed on a client computer and configured to communicate with an _IBM Telco Network Cloud Manager - Orchestration_  instance.
-* OpenStack and Ansible Drivers that are installed and running in IBM Telco Network Cloud - Orchestration.
+* OpenStack and Ansible Drivers that are installed and running in IBM Telco Network Cloud Manager - Orchestration.
 * An OpenStack environment with available compute nodes and floating IP addresses.
 For testing, DevStack may be used.

 ##### OpenStack environment requires the following prerequisites: